-My wife and I have discovered a passion for car camping in the past year and took a five night trip a few weeks back to the Dolly Copp Campground in Pinkham Notch, which is located directly below Mt Madison near Mt Washington.
-You really can’t get a better location than that: a short stroll to swimming in the Peabody River, surrounded by plethora of hiking trails in very heart of the White Mountains, and within a five minute drive of our favorite pub, Saalts in Gorham, NH.
+My partner and I have discovered a passion for car camping in the past year and took a five-night trip a few weeks back to the Dolly Copp Campground in Pinkham Notch, which is located directly below Mt Madison near Mt Washington.
+You really can’t get a better location than that: a short stroll to swimming in the Peabody River, surrounded by a plethora of hiking trails in the very heart of the White Mountains, and within a five-minute drive of our favorite pub, Saalts in Gorham, NH.

 This was way different, with a completely different mindset.
 Rather than sleeping in a tight two person tent, we have a big 4 person Mountainsmith tent that we bought on sale.
 We sleep on cushy air mattresses and hang out in a screen house during the day, while munching on snacks from a big cooler.
 We have a campfire at night and roast marshmallows and just read or loaf around without a fixed schedule in mind.
 It was real relaxing and we had a good time together, popping out for an early dinner and drinks every night rather than cooking up a storm in camp.

 When it comes to car camping gear, my partner runs the show and is the main driver in what we buy and try out.
 I don’t think we’re at the stage where we know what kind of car camping we prefer, but we’re definitely not into getting a pop-up camper or an RV.
 We’ve got a pretty lean lifestyle and that kind of stuff is out of our price range, and not actually something we’d be interested in any way.